ji-zai/personal-site/content/essays/dear-founder.md

 The only thing stopping you is yourself.

-(This essay is directed towards a younger, weaker version of myself that spent too much effort coming up with excuses for his failures, without realizing that his problem - and solution - was in his own mind).
+*This essay is directed towards a younger, weaker version of myself that spent too much effort coming up with excuses for his failures, without realizing that his problem - and solution - was in his own mind.*